kiriaze/presto/readme.md

 ---

 ## Assumptions
 You have a similar setup to the link above.
 OSX.
 Codekit.
+SequelPro.

 Currently depends on Codekit for theme dev right out the box, cuz it just works like butter.
 Its possible to work with guard if you dont wanna deal with having a carefree life, but gets messy if both are used in a team environment.
 Guard shits on grunt, gulps alright too - but codekit takes the gold.